-This FAQ covers commonly asked questions about DeploymentPro issues such as caching, autodiscover, cutover, resetting passwords in Office 365, migrating users in batches, and configuring or resetting configuration.
+This FAQ covers commonly asked questions about DeploymentPro issues such as caching, autodiscover, cutover, resetting passwords in Microsoft 365, migrating users in batches, and configuring or resetting configuration.
 It is intended to be used in conjunction with the DeploymentPro Guide.

 A few quick answers:

 - The DeploymentPro Agent does not require Outlook to be running.

 - If Outlook is running, the user will be prompted to close Outlook so the profile reconfiguration can complete.

 - Using the workstation through the configuration process will not cause any issues.

 - DeploymentPro can configure Outlook for users on terminal servers.